 What is polling rate?

-When we talk about the polling rate of a mouse (which is measured in Hertz, ‘Hz’ for short) we’re talking about how often the mouse reports its position to the PC it’s connected to.
-This is not to be confused with DPI.
+When we talk about the polling rate of a mouse or other peripheral we’re talking about how often the mouse reports its position to the PC it’s connected to.
+This is measured in Hertz (Hz) and not to be confused with DPI.

 Polling rate in practice